 Most closings aren’t this dramatic, although it’s not uncommon for campesinos in Central America (country folk in this part of the world) to request all cash at closing.
 One guy I purchased land from in Panama years ago supposedly transported his money back to his shack of a house in the middle of nowhere in a black garbage bag.
 He didn’t have a bank account (and probably didn’t trust banks anyway).

 The particulars of closing on a real estate transaction vary by country, but more typical than all-cash is a cashier’s check and a few signatures in front of a notary.
 You can avoid the entire process if you’d prefer, usually, by assigning your attorney a power of attorney, allowing him to sign the closing documents and manage the closing on your behalf.
 I’d suggest, though, being on hand in person at least for your first one or two closings and certainly if you buy in Argentina, just for the experience.

-Editor’s Note: Today’s essay is excerpted from Kathleen’s new book, “How To Buy Real Estate Overseas,” to be published by Wiley & Sons in March 2013.
+Editor’s Note: Today’s essay is excerpted from Kathleen’s book, “How To Buy Real Estate Overseas,” available on Amazon here.